rpng/lips/ReadMe.md

 ## Package Descriptions

 * **lips_comm**: This package has the custom message files that the simulator should publish.
-* **lips_matlab**: Contains MATLAB scripts to generate simulated lidar point clouds moving through a 3D environment.
+* **lips_matlab**: Contains MATLAB scripts to generate simulated LiDAR sensor moving through a 3D environment.
 * **lips_simulator**: This package has a publisher node that takes the MATLAB exported files and publish on ROS.